togwand/nixos/README.md

 * CPU: i5-9400f

 #### TODO
+1. Move xdg.MimeApps out of lf module
+2. Add options for wandpkgs programs (needed in lf module)
-2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+3. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+4. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-4. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+5. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-5. Add mpv to apps as a home-manager program
+6. Add mpv to apps as a home-manager program
-6. Fix theming of every part of the system, especially cursors and icons
+7. Fix theming of every part of the system, especially cursors and icons
-7. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+8. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)

 ## Live
 Non persistent NixOS ISO images for removable installation media